lastunicorn/ConsoleTools/.github/issue_template.md

-Note: Please use one of the following templates (Issue Request or Bug Report) and delete the other.
+Note: Please use one of the following templates (Feature Request or Bug Report) and delete the other.

 --------------------------------------------------

-## Issue request
+## Feature request

 ### Description
 ### Version (Library version that you are using)